Communication-Efficient Federated Learning with Accelerated Client Gradient

 \section{Abstract}

-Federated learning often suffers from unstable and slow convergence due to heterogeneous characteristics of participating clients.
-Such tendency is aggravated when the client participation ratio is low since the information collected from the clients at each round is prone to be more inconsistent.
-To tackle the challenge, we propose a novel federated learning framework, which improves the stability of the server-side aggregation step, which is achieved by sending the clients an accelerated model estimated with the global gradient to guide the local gradient updates.
-Our algorithm naturally aggregates and conveys the global update information to participants with no additional communication cost and does not require to store the past models in the clients.
-We also regularize local update to further reduce the bias and improve the stability of local updates.
-We perform comprehensive empirical studies on real data under various settings and demonstrate the remarkable performance of the proposed method in terms of accuracy and communication-efficiency compared to the state-of-the-art methods, especially with low client participation rates.
-Our code is available at \url{https://github.com/ninigapa0/FedAGM}
+Federated learning often suffers from slow and unstable convergence due to the heterogeneous characteristics of participating client datasets.
+Such a tendency is aggravated when the client participation ratio is low since the information collected from the clients has large variations.
+To address this challenge, we propose a simple but effective federated learning framework, which improves the consistency across clients and facilitates the convergence of the server model.
+This is achieved by making the server broadcast a global model with a lookahead gradient.
+This strategy enables the proposed approach to convey the projected global update information to participants effectively without additional client memory and extra communication costs.
+We also regularize local updates by aligning each client with the overshot global model to reduce bias and improve the stability of our algorithm.
+We provide the theoretical convergence rate of our algorithm and demonstrate remarkable performance gains in terms of accuracy and communication efficiency compared to the state-of-the-art methods, especially with low client participation rates.
+The source code is available at our project page\footnote{ \url{https://github.com/geehokim/FedACG}}.